HazyResearch/deepdive/doc/example-spouse.md

 Now, we need to specify the actual model that DeepDive will perform learning and inference over.
 At a high level, this boils down to specifying three things:

-1. What are the _variables_ of interest, that we want DeepDive to predict for us?
+1. What are the _variables_ of interest that we want DeepDive to predict for us?

 2. What are the _features_ for each of these variables?

 3. What are the _connections_ between the variables?

-One we have specified the model in this way, DeepDive will _learn_ the parameters of the model (the weights of the features and potentially of the connections between variables), and then perform _statistical inference_ over the learned model to determine the most likely values of the variables of interest.
+One we have specified the model in this way, DeepDive will _learn_ the parameters of the model (the weights of the features and potentially the connections between variables), and then perform _statistical inference_ over the learned model to determine the most likely values of the variables of interest.

 For more advanced users: we are specifying a _factor graph_ where the features are unary factors, and then using SGD and Gibbs Sampling for learning and inference; further technical detail is available [here](#).